Google Maps

 Google Search Results

 There are people who go out and actively write reviews for Google Maps, called Google Local Guides .
-I know a lady locally who does this and she is awesome because she believes in supporting small local businesses and, so, actively sets out to visit local places and review them.
+I know a lady locally who does this and she is awesome because she believes in supporting small local businesses.
+She actively sets out to visit local places and review them.
 They don’t get paid just earn points and status – a bit like a ‘top fan’ on Facebook.

 Google yourself